For FedEx Ground contractors

 Find the money you're leaving on the table this week.

 Upload your latest settlement.
-We'll show you exactly which lines are short and what to dispute with FedEx — usually within 60 seconds.
+We'll show you exactly which lines are short and what to dispute with FedEx — usually in about a minute.